 Presidential and legislative elections were held on December 30.
 Professor Faustin Archange Touadéra won the presidential elections and was sworn-in on March 30, 2016.
 Meanwhile, on May 3, 2016, the new parliament elected an eleven-member bureau led by Hon.
 Karim Meckassoua, a Muslim and former presidential candidate.
 According to the new Constitution, which came into effect on March 30, 2016, the Speaker of the National Assembly is the second personality in the hierarchy of the State.

 The holding of general elections marked the end of the transitional phase in the CAR and the full implementation of Brazzaville roadmap for peace.
 However, the new Government of President Touadéra faces major challenges such as disarmament of irregular armed groups, security sector reform, restoration of state authority, improving service delivery, addressing demands for justice and reparation, rebuilding the country’s broken infrastructure, return of refugees and displaced persons, and youth unemployment.

 In response to these challenges, the elected government of President Faustin Taoudéra developed and presented a five-year recovery and reconstruction plan at a donors’ conference in Brussels in November 2016.
 It mobilised $2.268 billion for three years, signalling the international community’s commitment to ending the cycle of conflict in the CAR.
-Thirteen of the fourteen known armed groups have adhered to the DDRR process introduced by the elected government.
+All of the fourteen known armed groups have adhered to the DDRR process introduced by the elected government.